cgnd/golioth-serial-logger/README.md

    | `RXD`              | `GPIO7`                 |
    | `TXD`              | `GPIO6`                 |

-2. Connect the ESP32-C3-DevKitM-1 USB port to your PC.
+2. Connect the ESP32-C3-DevKitM-1 USB port to your PC (this is only needed to configure the device).

 ## Firmware Setup